| Title: | A 'ggplot2' Extension Inspired by 'GraphPad Prism' |

 See here or the examples section below for examples of how to use.

-is a refactored version of
+add_pvalue is a heavily re-written version of

-stat_pvalue_manual
+stat_pvalue_manual from

-aesthetics.
-Any examples using stat_pvalue_manual
+kassambara/ggpubr.
+Any examples

-found on
+using stat_pvalue_manual found on

 Datanovia

-will also work with add_pvalue
+should also work with add_pvalue with minimal to no alterations.

-add_pvalue( data, label = NULL, xmin = "group1", xmax = "group2", x = NULL, y.position = "y.position", parse = FALSE, label.size = 3.2, colour = NULL, color = NULL, tip.length = 0.03, bracket.size = 0.6, bracket.colour = NULL, bracket.color = NULL, bracket.shorten = 0, bracket.nudge.y = 0, step.increase = 0, step.group.by = NULL, remove.bracket = FALSE, coord.flip = FALSE, position = "identity", ... )
+add_pvalue( data, label = NULL, xmin = "group1", xmax = "group2", x = NULL, y.position = "y.position", parse = FALSE, label.size = 3.2, colour = NULL, color = NULL, tip.length = 0.03, bracket.size = 0.6, bracket.colour = NULL, bracket.color = NULL, bracket.shorten = 0, bracket.nudge.y = 0, step.increase = 0, step.group.by = NULL, remove.bracket = FALSE, coord.flip = FALSE, position = "identity", ... )add_pvalue( data, label = NULL, xmin = "group1", xmax = "group2", x = NULL, y.position = "y.position", parse = FALSE, label.size = 3.2, colour = NULL, color = NULL, tip.length = 0.03, bracket.size = 0.6, bracket.colour = NULL, bracket.color = NULL, bracket.shorten = 0, bracket.nudge.y = 0, step.increase = 0, step.group.by = NULL, remove.bracket = FALSE, coord.flip = FALSE, position = "identity", ... )

 data |